-- Japanese encephalitis (JE) is a viral infection acquired through the bite of an infected mosquito in many areas of south-central, southeastern, and eastern Asia.
+- Japanese encephalitis (JE) is a viral infection occurring in many areas of Asia, as well as in a few areas of the western Pacific, and is acquired through the bite of an infected mosquito.

-- Risk is high for long-stay travelers (with extensive unprotected outdoor, evening/nighttime exposure) going to rural areas in affected countries, especially during JE virus (JEV) transmission season (May to October in most affected countries).
-Risk is negligible for short-stay travelers and persons who confine their travel to urbanized areas.
+- Risk is extremely low for short-stay travelers and all those who stay in urban areas or have brief daytime excursions to rural farming areas but is increased for long-stay travelers (with extensive unprotected outdoor, evening/nighttime exposure) going to rural areas in affected countries, especially during JE virus (JEV) transmission season (May to October in most affected countries).

 - Symptoms include sudden high fever, nausea, headache, and altered mental status.

-- Consequences of infection may include convulsions, muscular paralysis, difficulty breathing, and coma.
+- Consequences of infection may include convulsions, muscular paralysis, difficulty breathing, coma, and death.

 - Prevention includes wearing long sleeves and long pants and observing personal protective measures against mosquito bites.